hugovk/docutils/docutils/docs/dev/website.rst

 The Docutils web site, <http://docutils.sourceforge.net/>, is maintained by the ``docutils-update.local`` script, run by project maintainers on their local machines.
-The script will process any .txt file which is newer than the corresponding .html file in the local copy of the project's web directory and upload the changes to the web site at SourceForge.
+The script will process any .rst file which is newer than the corresponding .html file in the local copy of the project's web directory and upload the changes to the web site at SourceForge.